cloudify-cosmo/docs.getcloudify.org/content/cli/clusters.md

                         times (i.e. -vvv)
 *  `-h, --help` -       Show this message and exit.

 ## Commands

+### start

+#### Usage
+`cfy cluster start [OPTIONS]`

+Start a Cloudify Manager cluster with the current manager as the master.

+This initializes all the Cloudify Manager cluster components on the current manager, and marks it as the master.
+After that, other managers can join the cluster by passing this manager's IP address and encryption key.

+#### Optional flags

+*  `--timeout INTEGER` - Operation timeout in seconds (The execution itself will keep going, but the CLI will stop waiting for it to terminate) [default: 900]
+*  `-o, --options TEXT` - Additional options for the cluster node configuration (Can be provided as wildcard based paths (*.yaml, /my_inputs/, etc..) to YAML files, a JSON string or as key1=value1;key2=value2).
+This argument can be used multiple times
+* `--cluster-host-ip TEXT` - The IP of this machine to use for advertising to the cluster
+* `--cluster-node-name TEXT` - Name of this manager machine to be used internally in the cluster

+#### Example

+{{< gsHighlight  bash  >}}
+$ cfy cluster start
+...

+Creating a new Cloudify Manager cluster 2017-03-30T08:53:40 Started /opt/manager/env/bin/create_cluster_node.
+2017-03-30T08:53:40 Starting /opt/manager/env/bin/create_cluster_node...
+.
+.
+.
+2017-03-30T08:55:32 commands.create_cluster_node:INFO: Starting filesystem replication
+2017-03-30T08:55:35 commands.create_cluster_node:INFO: HA Cluster configuration complete
+Cloudify Manager cluster started at 10.239.0.148.

+...
+{{< /gsHighlight >}}

 ### join

 #### Usage
 `cfy cluster join [OPTIONS] JOIN_PROFILE`

 Join a Cloudify Manager cluster on this manager.

 A cluster with at least one machine must already exist.
 Pass the address of at least one member of the cluster as `--cluster-join`.
 Specifying multiple addresses, even all members of the cluster, is recommended, to enable joining the cluster even if some of the current members are unreachable.
 However, it is not required.

 #### Optional flags

-*  `--timeout INTEGER` - Operation timeout in seconds.
-The execution itself keeps going, but the CLI stops waiting for it to terminate) [default: {0}]
+*  `--timeout INTEGER` - Operation timeout in seconds (The execution itself will keep going, but the CLI will stop waiting for it to terminate) [default: 900]
+*  `-o, --options TEXT` - Additional options for the cluster node configuration (Can be provided as wildcard based paths (*.yaml, /my_inputs/, etc..) to YAML files, a JSON string or as key1=value1;key2=value2).
+This argument can be used multiple times

-*  `--cluster-host-ip TEXT`             - The IP of this machine, to use for advertising to the cluster.
+* `--cluster-host-ip TEXT` - The IP of this machine to use for advertising to the cluster

-*  `--cluster-node-name TEXT`             - The name of this manager machine, to be used internally in the cluster.
+* `--cluster-node-name TEXT` - Name of this manager machine to be used internally in the cluster

-&nbsp;
 #### Example

 {{< gsHighlight  bash  >}}